Socialist Party of Washington: Burley Colony

 Willard went to Seattle to consult with SDA member J.B.
 Fowler, who pointed out the good harbors on southern Puget Sound.
 There they found Henry W. Stein, who was sympathetic to them politically and had just become the executor of land in rural Kitsap County that was open for sale.
 In September 1898 the SDA re-incorporated in Seattle as the Co-Operative Brotherhood and on October 18 they purchased 260 acre for $6,000.
-The first colonists arrived on October 20, 1898.
+The first colonists arrived at Burley, Washington on October 20, 1898.

 By 1901 the colony had grown to include 115 participants, including 45 men, 25 women, and 45 children.
 This group living at Burley was supported by a network of about 1,000 others nominally participating in the organization off site.

 Originally named "Brotherhood", the inhabitants gradually began to refer to it as "Burley" after the nearby Burley creek.
 A colony scrip was created that included a $1 denomination for an eight-hour work day and smaller units, called minims, for minutes worker over or less than six hours.
 "Circle City" was the informal name of a group of buildings near the water.

 The colony subsisted on agriculture, fishing and logging; they also made income selling cigars, jam, subscriptions of its magazines, and membership in the B.C.
 It rented out use of its mill and rooms in its "Commonwealth Hotel" for visitors.
 The colony's newspaper, the Co-operator stayed in publication from December 1898 to June 1906.
 Originally an 8-page weekly, it changed to a 32-page monthly in 1902 and to a 16-page magazine in October 1903.

 The colony went into decline in the early twentieth century.
 In December 1904 some members abandoned the communal concept and reorganized as the Burley Rochdale Mercantile Association, and three months later the Co-operative Brotherhood itself re-organized into a joint stock company.
 By 1908 there were 150 members of the Brotherhood, only 17 of them residents of the colony.
 The trustees called a meeting of stockholders to dissolve the Brotherhood in late 1912, but it lacked the two-thirds majority, whereupon those who were in favor of disbanding took the company to court.
 On January 10, 1913 Judge John P. Young ordered the Cooperative Brotherhood dissolved and put its assets into receivership.
 The last of its properties were sold off in 1924.